hazelnightwood/fer-cnn-spring2025/README.md

 - `CK+_trial_good.ipynb`: Training TinyCNN on the CK+ dataset
 - ``: Fine-tuning MobileNetV2 on the same dataset
-- ``: A Keras-based comparison with consistent train/val/test split

 Each notebook includes model training, validation, and final test evaluation.